notioncollective/tickertape/README.md

 ### Plugins

 There should be a plugin archectecture that allows for bundling of transitions, data-attribute triggers, and miscellanious other JavaScript operations into one package.
+For instance:

-For instance, there could be a "skrollr" module that essentially mimics the behavior of the popular skrollr JavaScript tool.
-Or there could be a simple "css" plugin that performs css transitions based on scroll position.
-Or there could be a "media" plugin that fires specific media (i.e. video) events based on scroll position.
-Or there could be a "myApp" plugin that handles all of application-specific logic for your project.
+* There could be a simple "css" plugin that performs css transitions based on scroll position.
+* There could be a "media" plugin that fires specific media (i.e. video) events based on scroll position.
+* There could be a "skrollr" plugin that mimics the behavior of the popular skrollr JavaScript library.
+* There could be a "myApp" plugin that handles all of application-specific logic for your project.

 Scroll Events
 --------------